 Table Falls is located in the Elk County portion of the Quehanna Wild Area, a 48,186 acre expanse of wilderness that encompasses parts of the Elk and Moshannon State Forests.

-At a sharp, hairpin curve you will come to a bridge, which carries Red Run Road over Paige Run.
+This bridge carries Red Run Road over Paige Run.

 Photographing Table Falls

 Table Falls can be photographed from many angles, but I have a few standby shots I always try to get when I’m there.